 In this sixth episode Mark and Richard finish the quilt top and start to discuss with the people watching how they can turn it into a quilt.

 The design Mark and Richard decided on based on the viewer's input is a nine patch disappearing quilt.
-The color of the binding is still to be decided.
-Have an idea or suggestion for Mark and Richard?
-Tune in and help them make this quilt a beautiful gift from the heart.

 4 steps to making a nine patch disappearing quilt block: